cblokkeel/cblokkeeldotdev/content/works/nextoo.md

       icon: logos:prometheus
 ---

-Working as a full‑stack developer for Auchan, my team was responsible for building, deploying, and maintaining features for the e-commerce website auchan.fr.
+Working as a full‑stack developer for Auchan, one of the largest France e-commerce website, my team was responsible for building, deploying, and maintaining features for the e-commerce website auchan.fr.
 The website was built using a hexagonal architecture.
 My team managed the following microservices :

 - **Customer Contextualization**: Guiding customer journey choices from drive to home delivery.
 - **Store Data**: Managing and updating information related to different stores.